 Gone are the days of tallying up costs and solely looking inward at operating overheads.
 To understand the true measure of support success, today’s modern support leaders are looking at the overall health of the business.
 And the metric that makes one of the biggest impacts on your business health is how well you’re able to retain your customers.

-It’s no surprise then, that our recent study of almost 600 support leaders revealed that 30% of support teams plan to measure customer retention and 25% plan to do the same for renewals in the next year.
+It’s no surprise then, that our study of almost 600 support leaders revealed that 30% of support teams planned to measure customer retention and 25% planned to do the same for renewals in the next year.

 Leading companies like Zapier are increasingly monitoring bottom-line metrics like customer retention and expansion to determine whether or not their support efforts are paying off.
 Zapier’s VP of Customer Support & Success Pam Dodrill says her teams are doing this by looking at long-term usage: